Streets and squares in Dublin: History

-Dublin's earliest roads were four long-distance routes that converged on the Gaelic Ford of the Reed Hurdles (Áth Cliath) over the River Liffey.
-These were the Slige Chualann (roughly the route of the present day Harold's Cross Road) from Leinster in the south, Slige Dála (Crumlin Road) from Munster in the southwest, Slige Mór (Inchicore Road) from Connacht in the west, and Slige Midluachra (Dorset Street) from Ulster in the north.
+Dublin's earliest roads were four long-distance routes that converged on the Gaelic-era Ford of the Reed Hurdles (Áth Cliath) over the River Liffey.
+These were the Slige Chualann (roughly the route of the present-day Harold's Cross Road) from Leinster in the south, Slige Dála (Crumlin Road) from Munster in the southwest, Slige Mór (Inchicore Road) from Connacht in the west, and Slige Midluachra (Dorset Street) from Ulster in the north.

 The Vikings first established a fortified town at Dublin and its main street ran along what is now High Street and Castle Street.

-Anglo-Norman Dublin maintained the basic Viking street plan and enlarged the town by expansion and land reclamation from the Liffey.
-The area north of present-day Cook and Essex streets was reclaimed during this time and provided with a relatively geometric street pattern.
+Anglo-Norman Dublin maintained the basic Viking-era street plan and enlarged the town by expansion and land reclamation from the Liffey.
+The area north of present-day Cook Street and Essex Street was reclaimed during this time and provided with a relatively geometric street pattern.
 Streets became known for particular trades or activities and the names of several of these survive today, including Winetavern Street, Cook Street, Lamb Alley, Fishamble Street, Ship Street (originally Sheep Street).
 Most of the street layout within the old town walls dates from this period.

 The first map of Dublin was produced by John Speed and is dated 1610.
 By this time, development had extended beyond the town walls and some streets retain their names or variations thereof from that time, such as James's Street, Stephen Street, Francis Street.

 In Georgian Dublin of the middle and late 18th century, the Wide Streets Commission reshaped the old system of streets and created a network of main thoroughfares by wholesale demolition and widening of old streets, and the creation of entirely new ones.

-Most of the streets in Dublin retain names from the period of British rule but some have been renamed for Irish figures.
+Most of the streets in central Dublin retain names from the period of British rule but some have been renamed for Irish figures.
 Beginning in the late 19th century and continuing after Irish independence, streets were renamed usually either because of the prominence of their location, such as O'Connell Street, or the unacceptability of the previous name, such as Great Britain Street.
-Not all campaigns to rename streets were successful however, including the one to rename Talbot Street Seán Treacy Street.
+Not all campaigns to rename streets were successful however, including the one to rename Talbot Street (named after a British Lord Lieutenant of Ireland) Seán Treacy Street.